Purpose

 If a College Community Member notifies the College of a failure to implement a reasonable modification or make a lactation space available, the College will promptly and effectively take additional steps to comply with their Title IX obligation to ensure that its education program or activity is free from discrimination on the basis of sex, including on the basis of pregnancy or related conditions.
 If a College Community Member files a complaint regarding the failure to implement a reasonable modification for pregnancy or a related condition or to make a lactation space available, this will constitute a report of sex discrimination, and the investigation procedure outlined in GA-31 SEX DISCRIMINATION INVESTIGATION PROCEDURE will be initiated.
 To report violations of this Policy, contact the College’s Title IX Coordinator or their designee:

-For employees and public/visitors:
+For all students, applicants, employees and public/visitors:

 Specific Authority: Title IX of the Educational Amendments